Project-PokeBots/PKHeX-API/README.md

 ASP.Net Core REST API providing PKHeX & ALM functionality.

 This API currently supports creating Pokémon files using showdown sets for the following games:
-- B2W2
-- ORAS
-- USUM
-- LGPE
-- SWSH
+- RS        - ORAS      - SWSH
-- BDSP
+- PT        - USUM      - BDSP
-- PLA
+- B2W2      - LGPE      - PLA

 # Deployment
 [Railway.app](https://railway.app/) is a platform where you can host and deploy apps in minutes.
 Clone this project as a private repo, click on "start a new project" on the railway dashboard, followed by "deploy from repo".